AnkitSharma-007/blogsite/README.md

 # Deploy the app on Firebase Hosting

-The last step is to deploy the app on firebase.
+The next step is to deploy the app on firebase.
 We will follow the steps as shown below.

 **Step 1**: Install firebase CLI tools via npm.
 Run the command as shown below.